heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 If you are using Bootstrap and the migration has added a `.container` class to a `.col`, you may experience issues with the column not being displayed correctly.

-To fix this, you can add the following SCSS snippet to your theme.
+To fix this, add the following SCSS snippet to your theme.
 Just make sure that it cascades after the Bootstrap styles.

 ```scss
 .ce_bs_gridStart > .col.container {